ChaseElander/ENGL460-Project/Scenes.md

 ## Dining Room

-You return to the dining room, find Taylor, and take your drink from his hand.
+You return to the dining room, find Taylor, and take your drink from their hand.
 Just as you begin to get into conversation, a bell rings and some unseen voice announces that dinner is about to be served and for everyone to take their seats at the [table->Call to Dinner 2].

 ## Help servant